TDLR Logo

 Projects in Texas

-As each of the rain enhancement projects became established in recent years, State matching funds were allocated to the sponsoring groups to enable them to procure needed hardware such as specially-equipped aircraft and ground-based radar systems.
+At one time, State matching funds were allocated to the sponsoring groups to enable them to procure needed hardware such as specially-equipped aircraft and ground-based radar systems.
 Each project initially constructed its program, either leasing or purchasing aircraft, at a cost of 8 to 9 cents per acre, with the State assuming up to 4.5 cents of that cost.
-Eventually, the State share of the cost declined, such that today no residual State funds are used to sustain these programs.
+Eventually, the State share of the cost declined, and today no residual State funds are used to sustain these programs.
 From the time the State began paying in part for the programs (1997) until State funds were exhausted (2004), the State contributed about $11.7 million.
 An additional $1.5 million in State funds was spent during that time to assess the projects’ performance.

-No State funds are available for the current biennium (which began on September 1, 2022) for any cloud seeding operations in Texas.
-Rain enhancement projects this year are being funded exclusively by underground water conservation districts and other local political subdivisions like county commissions and aquifer authorities.
+Rain enhancement projects are currently being funded exclusively by underground water conservation districts and other local political subdivisions like county commissions and aquifer authorities.

-The following is a description, by project, of rain enhancement operations being conducted during 2022 in Texas.
+The following is a description, by project, of rain enhancement operations being conducted in Texas.
+Details of specific operations and reports can be found at the each association’s link.

 West Texas Weather Modification Association (WTWMA)

-This project, based in San Angelo, is now in its 27th consecutive year of operation.
+This project, based in San Angelo, was established in 1995.
 Its target is the third largest in the state---some 6.4 million acres in west central Texas between Midland and San Angelo.
-The WTWMA employs a full-time meteorologist and pilots using Doppler weather radar data produced by the National Weather Service.
-The meteorologist is based at Mathis Field, while aircraft are located at the San Angelo airport as well as several other locations within the target area.
+The WTWMA employs a full-time meteorologist and pilots using Doppler weather radar data produced by the National Weather Service at Mathis Field.

 The project has a dual purpose: Permits are held by the WTWMA for both rain enhancement and hail suppression operations.
 The way in which the Association obtained its aircraft and radar, and hired its permanent staff, in 1997-98, to become self-contained as a project served as a prototype for other rain enhancement programs that materialized in Texas in subsequent years.
-The staff of the WTWMA can provide more information about this project (325-949-1950; https://westtxwxmod.com/).
+The staff of the WTWMA can provide more information about this project (325-949-1950); West Texas Weather Modification Association).

 South Texas Weather Modification Association (STWMA)

-The project with its base of operations in Pleasanton (south of San Antonio) is also in its 25th consecutive year of operation, having been established in 1997 to seed clouds over a target area extending from the base of the Edwards Plateau to near the coastal bend area of Texas.
+The project has its base of operations in Pleasanton (south of San Antonio) was established in 1997 to seed clouds over a target area extending from the base of the Edwards Plateau to near the coastal bend area of Texas.
 The STWMA is an alliance of two water districts (Evergreen Underground Water Conservation District and the Live Oak Underground Water Conservation District) and a county commission.
 Seeding activities are directed by a staff meteorologist working with National Weather Service Doppler weather radar data from the airport in Pleasanton.
-Because the STWMA has ownership of all of the resources (technical and human) needed to perform rain enhancement operations at any time, the weather modification project runs on a year-round basis.

 In 2002 the STWMA expanded its target area to absorb three of the counties previously in the cloud seeding target area of the rain enhancement program of the Edwards Aquifer Authority (EAA).
-The EAA reduced the size of its target area (now the primary drainage area for the Edwards Aquifer) and enlisted existing rain enhancement projects based in Pleasanton to provide aerial and technical coverage for its newly-redefined target.
+The EAA reduced the size of its target area (now the primary drainage area for the Edwards Aquifer) and enlisted existing rain enhancement projects based in Pleasanton to provide aerial and technical coverage for its redefined area.
 As a result, the target area of the STWMA expanded by some 2.2 million acres, to nearly 6 million, making it the state’s second largest weather modification target.
 The EAA contracts with the STWMA for cloud seeding services in Bandera, Bexar, and Medina counties.
-More information on this project can be obtained by contacting the STWMA staff (830/569-4186; http://southtexasweathermodification.com).
+More information on this project can be obtained by contacting the STWMA staff; Additional information regarding operations: South Texas Weather Modification.

 Panhandle Groundwater Conservation District (PGWCD)